 - 4 oz. lemonade

 - dash of bitters

-To a copper mug, add the lemon juice and fresh berries and muddle.
+To a copper mug, add the fresh squeezed lemon juice and fresh blueberries.

 Add the lemonade.

 All ginger beer has a unique flavor so use the brand that you like the best.
 I like to try different brands when I see them.

 With a bar spoon, mix the Moscow Mule with lemon and blueberry.

 Clap a few sprigs of thyme between your hands to release the oils and then garnish the drink with it.

 You can also add a few fresh berries to the top or a lemon slice.
 Or skip it.